Skip to content Skip to footer

 Cost Of Living

-The cost of living in Tauranga is relatively high compared to other cities in New Zealand.
-Housing costs, groceries, and transportation expenses contribute to the overall cost of living in the region.
+The cost of living index in Tauranga is slightly above the national average in New Zealand.
+Housing costs and transportation expenses are considered higher compared to some other regions in the country.

 Other